yugjadvani-dev/devinsight/src/content/blog/how-to-integrate-giscus-comments.md

 However you need to

 - select the right language for the UI
-- specify the _GitHub_ repository you want to connect, typically the repository containing your statically hosted _AstroPaper_ blog on _GitHub Pages_
+- specify the _GitHub_ repository you want to connect, typically the repository containing your statically hosted _DevInsight_ blog on _GitHub Pages_
 - create and set an `Announcement` type discussion on _GitHub_ if you want to ensure nobody can create random comments directly on _GitHub_
 - define the color scheme